CMSgov/ab2d-website/access-sandbox-data.md

 {% endraw %}{% endcapture %}
 {% include copy_snippet.md code=curlSnippet language="shell" %}

-#### 1a.
-Use the job ID from the content-location URL to set the JOB_ID variable with the following command:
+- **Use the job ID from the content-location URL to set the JOB_ID variable with the following command:**

 {% capture curlSnippet %}{% raw %}
 > JOB_ID=$(echo $RESP2 | grep content-location | sed 's%^.*Job/\([^/]*\).*$%\1%')
 {% endraw %}{% endcapture %}
 {% include copy_snippet.md code=curlSnippet language="shell" %}

-### 2. Check the job status
+### II.
+Check the job status

 Request the job status and save the response into RESP3.
 If you receive a 200 HTTP response code, the job is complete.
 If you receive a 202 response code, the job is still in progress.
 In this case, continue checking the status until the job is complete.